Thailand FAQ

 Apps and online weather forecasts in Thailand do not work and are not accurate.
 You don’t have to worry about wasting your time looking for Thailand weather forecasts online during your holidays.
 The weather app on the iPhone is completely incorrect most of the days.
 Almost every day shows rain or cloudy weather, even during the dry season, when the sky is blue for three months and does not rain at all.

 do-I-need-to-show-money-when-coming-to-thailandYou might need to show sufficient funds for your holiday when coming to Thailand.
 Under the Thai Immigration Act from 19th February 2010, anyone entering Thailand can be asked to show PROOF OF CASH.
-When entering Thailand as a tourist with “VISA ON ARRIVAL” you might be asked to show 10,000 Baht (330USD) per person or 20,000 Baht per family (660USD).
-If you are entering on a tourist visa, you have to show 20,000 Baht per person or 40,000 Baht per family.
+When entering Thailand as a tourist with “VISA ON ARRIVAL” you might be asked to show 20,000 Baht per person, or 40,000 Baht per family.

 The immigration officials may require you to prove that you have sufficient funds for your vacation.
 The cash doesn’t have to be in the Thai bath, it can also be equivalent in your currency, dollars, or euros.